MPtBf/mc_crafting_table_algorithm_web/README.md

-# Simple web site with Minecraft crafting table (now in work)
+# Simple web site with Minecraft crafting table (currently in development)

 Get items from bottom "creative inventory" slots, and place in slots of a crafting grid, then if items are placed in exsisting craft pattern, you should get result item.